 A few of the most popular active ingredients are:

 - Menthol – Feels either warm or cool and often tingling.
 Menthol is a natural ingredient that draws blood to the surface of the skin and awakens the nerve endings.
+For some people, it can irritate and dry your skin.

 - L-Arginine – Might feel a slight warming sensation.
 Increases sensitivity by dilating the blood vessels to increase blood flow.
 Often paired with other ingredients to accelerate their effect.
+NOTE: You should consider avoiding it.
+It’s not safe to use if you’re pregnant, diabetic, or have herpes.
+Even if you don’t have any of those, it’s safety is still questionable.

 - Capsicum (Pepper Family) – Makes tissue temporarily contract.
 Also, might have a subtle warming sensation.